aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-core/API.md

 import { ObjectTypeDefinitionNode } from 'graphql';
 import { ObjectTypeExtensionNode } from 'graphql';
 import { OperationTypeDefinitionNode } from 'graphql';
-import { ProvisionedConcurrencyConfig } from '@aws-amplify/graphql-transformer-interfaces';
 import { QueryFieldType } from '@aws-amplify/graphql-transformer-interfaces';
 import { RDSLayerMapping } from '@aws-amplify/graphql-transformer-interfaces';
+import { RDSLayerMappingProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { S3MappingTemplateProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { SchemaDefinitionNode } from 'graphql';
+import { SqlDirectiveDataSourceStrategy } from '@aws-amplify/graphql-transformer-interfaces';
 import { SQLLambdaModelDataSourceStrategy } from '@aws-amplify/graphql-transformer-interfaces';
 import { Stack } from 'aws-cdk-lib';
 import { StackManagerProvider } from '@aws-amplify/graphql-transformer-interfaces';